-Sperm can be powerful little swimmers, that's for sure, however they aren't very tough.
-All sorts of seemingly little things can throw them off their game, making them useless and affecting your virility.
+Sperm can be powerful little swimmers, that's for sure.
+However, they aren't very tough.
+All sorts of seemingly little things can throw them off their game, making them useless and affecting one's virility.

 Research shows that up to 15 percent of couples are infertile which means that they aren't able to conceive a child, even though they are having regular, unprotected sexual intercourse for a year or longer.
 Male infertility plays a role in over a third of such cases.